3 or 4 credit hours

 Letter grades are determined at the end of the semester.
 The default cutoffs are provided above.
 These boundaries may be adjusted downwards if necessary because of the difficulty of the assignments or quizzes, but the boundaries will never be adjusted upwards, so a final average of 90 is guaranteed to be an A. The boundary adjustment is done heuristically, and there are no grade quotas, no grade targets, and no centering of the class on a particular grade boundary.

 Academic Misconduct.
 All students should aspire to the highest standards of academic integrity.
 Using another student’s work on an assignment, cheating on a test, not quoting or citing references correctly, or any other form of dishonesty, unauthorized collaboration, or plagiarism shall result in a grade of zero on the item and possibly an F in the course.
-Incidences of academic misconduct shall be referred to the Department Head and pertinent University officials and repeated violations shall result in dismissal from the program.
+Incidents of academic misconduct shall be referred to the Department Head and pertinent University officials, and repeated violations shall result in dismissal from the program.

 All students are strongly encouraged to read what constitutes plagiarism here.
 You must document the difference between your writing and that of others.
 Use quotation marks in addition to a citation, page number, and reference whenever writing someone else’s words (e.g., following the Publication Manual of the American Psychological Association).

 Cheating.
 Cheating is an attempt to use or provide unauthorized assistance, materials, information, or study aids in any form and in any academic exercise or environment.
 A student must not use external assistance on any “in-class” or “take-home” examination unless the instructor specifically has authorized external assistance.
-This prohibition includes but is not limited to, the use of tutors, books, notes, calculators, computers, and wireless communication devices.
+This prohibition includes but is not limited to the use of tutors, books, notes, calculators, computers, and wireless communication devices.
 A student must not use another person as a substitute in the taking of an examination or quiz, nor allow other persons to conduct research or to prepare work, without advanced authorization from the instructor to whom the work is being submitted.
 A student must not use materials from a commercial term paper company, files of papers prepared by other persons, or submit documents found on the Internet.
 A student must not collaborate with other persons on a particular project and submit a copy of a written report that is represented explicitly or implicitly as the student’s individual work.
 A student must not use any unauthorized assistance in a laboratory, at a computer terminal, or on fieldwork.
 A student must not steal examinations or other course materials, including but not limited to, physical copies and photographic or electronic images.
 A student must not submit substantial portions of the same academic work for credit or honors more than once without permission from the instructor or program to whom the work is being submitted.
 A student must not, without authorization, alter a grade or score in any way, nor alter answers on a returned exam or assignment for credit.

 Fabrication.
-A student must not falsify or invent any information or data in an academic exercise including, but not limited to, records or reports, laboratory results, and citations to the sources of information.
+A student must not falsify or invent any information or data in an academic exercise, including, but not limited to, records or reports, laboratory results, and citations to the sources of information.

 Plagiarism.
 Plagiarism is defined as presenting someone else’s work, including the work of other students, as one’s own.
 Any ideas or materials taken from another source for either written or oral use must be fully acknowledged unless the information is common knowledge.
 What is considered “common knowledge” may differ from course to course.
 A student must not adopt or reproduce ideas, opinions, theories, formulas, graphics, or pictures of another person without acknowledgment.
 A student must give credit to the originality of others and acknowledge indebtedness whenever: directly quoting another person’s actual words, whether oral or written; using another person’s ideas, opinions, or theories; paraphrasing the words, ideas, opinions, or theories of others, whether oral or written; borrowing facts, statistics, or illustrative material; or offering materials assembled or collected by others in the form of projects or collections without acknowledgment